Osama Nabieh

-Osama Nabieh (أسامة نبيه; born 20 January 1975) is a former Egyptian professional footballer who currently coaches for the Egyptian National Team.
+Osama Nabieh (أسامة نبيه; born 20 January 1975) is a former Egyptian professional footballer who currently coaches Sudanese club Al-Merrikh.

 Nabih has played for several clubs in Egypt, including Zamalek, Tersana and Baladeyet Al-Mahalla, and also spent time with Altay S.K. in Turkey and Al Kuwait.
 Nabih played for the Egypt national football team at the 1998 African Cup of Nations.

+As a manager, he coached Masr, Al-Shoulla, Zamalek as caretaker, and Al-Merrikh.